 Are you growing iris?
 If not, you should be!
-Add iris to your garden with my iris planting tips!
-Iris is available in a variety of colors, making it fitting for almost any garden.
+Add iris to your garden with my planting tips!
+This flower is available in a variety of colors, making it fitting for almost any garden.
 Iris plants love acidic soil, and can be easily grown in a container of any size.
 Try one of these flower garden ideas!
 Growing iris is super easy!

-Water and Sun Needs: Iris loves partial to areas of full sun.
+Water and Sun Needs: This plant loves partial to areas of full sun.
 Water deeply but infrequently.

 Average Size: 6 inches to 3 feet tall, 6 inches to 2 feet wide.